vmetrix/vacuumetrix/README.md

 Get RDS metrics.
 Optionally supply the name of the Relational Database Service instance.
 (Tested with MySQL).
 YMMV.

 ##AWScountEC2.rb
 Count the number of EC2 instances of each flavor.
+Also, capture instance tags if specified in config.
 No arguments.

 ##AWScloudwatchElasticache.rb
 Get Elasticache metrics.
 Interesting ones anyway.
 No arguments.